PramodRaoB/El-classico-experience/README.md

 # El-classico-experience
-A multithreaded simulation of a football match and the spectators
+AWAY multithreaded simulation of a football match and the spectators